deliveryhero/hfc-pubsub/README.md

 SubscriptionService.init = () => {
   /**
    * This function is called when the subscription server starts.
    * This is a good place to initialize a database connection */
-}
+};

-exports.default = SubscriptionService
+exports.default = SubscriptionService;
 ```

 ## Connecting to a database